potrepka/potrepka.github.io/about.md

 permalink: /about/
 ---

-I am a creator across many disciplines.
+Welcome to my website!
+I am a software engineer with a deep interest in AI, agents, language models, and creativity.
+Here is a litle bit about me:

-My primary creative medium is computer music.
+My primary creative outlet is computer music.
 Over the years, I have cultivated an understanding of both computers and music, listening to the works of great musicians and reading about the techniques of great music technologists.
 With more than a decade of experimentation in the field, I have spent countless hours